powerapi-ng/powerapi-ng.github.io/docs/getting_started.md

 It will then execute the Docker compose file, deploying the following elements for 3 minutes:

-1. A MongoDB instance to store the [Sensor](./reference/sensors/hwpc-sensor.md) and the [Formula](./reference/formulas/smartwatts.md) reports
+1. A MongoDB instance to store the [Sensor](./reference/sensors/hwpc-sensor.md) reports.

 2. An [HWPC-Sensor](./reference/sensors/hwpc-sensor.md) that outputs its
 [HWPC Reports](./reference/reports/reports.md#hwpc-reports) in a MongoDB Database,